 This is a part of my process that only exists when I have to make a presentation to clients.
 You are more than welcome to create this for archival reasons, so show the thought process and as something to go back to if changes need to be made.
 Otherwise, it is not absolutely necessary to have a perfect wireframe mock, especially if it’s not going to be shown to anyone.

 The danger with jumping straight into the design is that you can get bogged down with the visual details and possibly mess up the experience.
 Whenever I happen to find myself nudging buttons a couple of pixels to the left. before I’ve even worked out the basic layout, I’ll take a step back and do the wireframe for my own sake.
 I’ll use the app’s default line and fills, and a simple readable font, then make it look pretty later.
 It helps to get things back on track.

 Marvel App in action.

 There are so many applications that you can use varying from the most basic, point and click functions, to the ones with fancy animations, layers and transitions.
 (I mean, just look at this list.
 Adobe has one too).
-Again, it’s all personal choice.
 If your app is going to feature some sweet transition animations, by all means, demonstrate that and make it impressive.
-Otherwise if it has a simpler function then keep the prototype simple too.
+Otherwise, if it has a simpler function then keep the prototype simple too.

 My personal favourite is Marvel App, because of its integration with Sketch.
 It is one of the simpler prototyping tools, you load the designs from Sketch, link up the pages and you’re pretty much done.
-Nice, easy, plus shareable!
+Nice, easy, plus shareable for great design collaboration!